 You’ll get the best menstrual cup answers here…

 It’s time to put yourself and your body first.
 According to our fan(nie)s, Hello Cups are the world’s most comfortable menstrual cup.
-They’re made of top notch medical-grade TPE (thermoplastic elastomer) which we import from world’s leading manufacturer in Germany.
+They’re made of top notch medical-grade TPE (thermoplastic elastomer).
 They are free of latex, silicone, perfumes, bleaches and all other nasties.
 We guarantee they will make having your period so much easier and cheaper.
 Unlike tampons which absorb your natural vjayjay moisture, your Hello Cup won’t dry you out or leave nasty bleached fibres behind.

 Also, because you can reuse your Hello Cup for years – you won’t have to do that late night dash to the supermarket when your period shows up unexpectedly.
 No more rummaging around in your handbag for a tampon only to find it’s burst through its wrapper.
 No more stuffing tampons up your sleeve at work to hide the fact you’re off to the loo to change your tampon.
 Your Hello Cup holds three times more than tampons – making heavier days just that much easier.